anxious-coder-lhs/emacs-config/README.md

 You can find the complete spacemacs installation instruction [here](https://github.com/syl20bnr/spacemacs/blob/master/doc/BEGINNERS_TUTORIAL.org)

+# Configurations
+Spacemacs configurations are managed by the `.spacemacs` file in the home directory.
+This is the starting point of all the configurations.

+## User Config
+`dotspacemacs/user-config` is the user configration function that is executed at the end after all the layers configurations are complete.
+Unless there is an advanced configuration that needs to be defined early in the bootstrap process, most of the user configurations should be done in this section.
+This is the best place to customize your Spacemacs configuration for any external behaviour.

+It is better to use this section to add any configuration that you would typically add in your `init.el` file.

+## Configuration Layers

 # Keybindings
 It is practically not possible to highlight all the bindings here.
 The intent is to showcase some of the top used keybindings here.
 Additional contributions are welcome.